Gloshayden/encryption-app/README.md

 # Encryption app
-This is an app that i made to encrypt different files So far this is incomplete but the final release is planned to have these features:
+This is an app that i made to encrypt different files The core app is complete and has the basic features of regenerating the key, encrypting and decrypting files.

+## TODO
-- File previews
+- [ ] File previews
-- theme changing
+- [ ] Theme changing
+- [ ] Changing the files directory